 Cliffs around the island are normally a result of the existence of the Drygalski Formation but may, in places, be a result of undercutting of sub-recent material from the volcanoes.

 A major feature of the island is a series of exposed rock ‘buttresses’ which radiate out from the centre of Big Ben.
 These formed due to erosion of soft, fragmental volcanic rock by glacial activity.
 The eroded sediment is then carried by glaciers, wind and water to the coast where it is remobilised to provide sediment for The Nullarbor and Elephant Spit.

 There has been a large landslip from Big Ben towards the southeast at some relatively recent time.
 This has led to a debris avalanche amphitheatre forming a semicircular ridge to the northeast around the active Mawson Peak.
 The small conical volcano of Mawson Peak has grown in the space vacated by the avalanche.
 Two major buttresses extend from the ends of this amphitheatre, Holmes Ridge-Budd Ridge roughly southeast, and North West Cornice to the northwest.
 The material from the avalanche flowed to the southeast and is responsible for the shallow marine environment to the southeast of the island.

 Heard Island is spectacularly glacierised as a result of both its height (2,745 metres at the summit of Big Ben) and its location south of the Antarctic Convergence – the meeting point of cold Antarctic surface water and less cold subantarctic surface water.

-The island has extensive ice cover, with glaciers covering approximately 70% of the land (around 257 square kilometres) and permanent snow covering a further 2%.
+The island has extensive ice cover, with glaciers covering approximately 70% of the land (around 257 square kilometres in the early 2000s) and permanent snow covering a further 2%.